cyjoo1988/cyjoo1988.github.io/_posts/2020-05-18-how-to-markdown.md

 2.1 Heading
 -----------
-To mark a heading, use '='s below the text.
+To mark a heading, use equal signs(=) below the text.

     This is a heading.
     ==================